Fräulein Doktor (film): Plot

 A woman spy and some male agents working for the Germans during World War I land at night near the Royal Navy base at Scapa Flow, from a U-boat.
 The British, led by Col. Foreman, ambush the landing party, capturing two of the men, but the woman gets away.
 Foreman fakes the execution of one of the spies, thus tricking the second one, Meyer, into becoming a double agent in the hopes of using him to capture his woman accomplice, whom Meyer identifies under the codename Fräulein Doktor.
 Fräulein Doktor is portrayed as a brilliant spy who stole a formula for a skin blistering gas similar to mustard gas which the Germans have since used to great effect against the Allies on the battlefield.

 Meanwhile, Fräulein Doktor poses as a prostitute and seduces a laundryman to find out which ship Lord Kitchener will be sailing on to the Russian Empire, and when it will sail.
 She then helps a German U-boat to sink HMS Hampshire outside Scapa Flow with Kitchener on it, taking his life.
 For this, she is awarded the German Pour le Mérite.
 Meyer re-appears in Berlin and courts her.
 The German military intelligence service and its head, Col. Walter Nicolai, are suspicious of Meyer's escape from the British, but use him to poison Fräulein Doktor because of her addiction to morphine.
 Meyer is shown her dead body and later makes his way back to the British to confirm her death.

 However, Fräulein Doktor's death was faked for Meyer's benefit so she would be free of suspicion for her next assignment, getting Allied defense plans for a German attack in Belgium.
 Under cover as a Spanish contessa, she recruits Spanish nurses to staff a hospital train to serve the Allied front.
 During the trip from Spain to France, she brings aboard German agents who will impersonate Belgian officers to infiltrate Belgian Army headquarters and steal the plans.

 Col. Foreman is still not convinced of her death and shows up at the same army headquarters with Meyer in tow.
 The German agents steal the plans and in a deadly shootout with sentries, one gets away back to German lines.
 The Germans then launch their attack with great success, but Col. Foreman confronts Fräulein Doktor.
-The set for the battle was one of the most ambitious constructs of no man's land ever filmed.
 Meyer kills Foreman but is in turn killed by the advancing German troops.
 Fräulein Doktor is then whisked away by the Germans, but suffers a breakdown as she is being driven off through all the carnage and death about her.